chriscdn/RHTools/readme.md

 ## NSArray+firstObject

-This category adds a `firstObject` method to `NSArray`.
+This category adds a `-firstObject` method to `NSArray`.
 It's a convenience method to fetch the first object of an `NSArray` without having to first check if the array is empty.
-Just like the `-lastObject` method, the method will return `nil` if the array is empty.
+Just like the `-lastObject` method, it will also return `nil` if the array is empty.

 ## NSDate+formatter